Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 And there is no more trivialization.
 For the 0D blocks labeled by $\mu_2$, the total symmetry group is $\mathbb{Z}_4^f$: nontrivial $\mathbb{Z}_2^f$ extension of the on-site symmetry $\mathbb{Z}_2$.
 All different 0D block-states can be characterized by different 1D irreducible representations of the corresponding symmetry group:

 And there is no trivialization.
 As a consequence, the classification attributed to 0D block-state decorations is:

 Subsequently we investigate the 1D block-state decoration.
 The unique possible block-state is Majorana chain because of the absence of on-site symmetry.
-Majorana chain decoration on $\tau_1/\tau_3$ leaves 4 dangling Majorana fermions at each 0D block $\mu_1/\mu_3$, and 2 dangling Majorana fermions at $\mu_2$.
-The 4 Majorana fermions at $\mu_1/\mu_3$ have the following rotational symmetry properties:
+Majorana chain decoration on $\tau_1/\tau_3$ leaves 4 dangling Majorana modes at each 0D block $\mu_1/\mu_3$, and 2 dangling Majorana modes at $\mu_2$.
+The 4 Majorana modes at $\mu_1/\mu_3$ have the following rotational symmetry properties:

 Where $\bs{R}_{\mu_1/\mu_3}$ is the generator of $C_4$ group: 4-fold rotation operation centred at each 0D block labeled by $\mu_1/\mu_3$.
 Then consider the local fermion parity and its symmetry property: